 Learn how to do keyword research for free.

-Google Search Console lists your average rankings over a period of time.
+Google Search Console tracks your average rankings over a period of time.
 You can export a report that lists all the keywords that have triggered your website in the search results.
 Pick out your target keywords and make a note of the average position of each.

 Demographics